Arts

 Sculpture, no sharp edges, white/grey.

 Wolfgang Flad (*1974 in Reutlingen) created sculptures in wood, papier mâché and paint that give these three variables an energetic flow.
 Flowing, dancing, spinning: they define and interpret spaces and the surrounding negative space.
 Sitting, lying, hanging, ever present, ever new.
 A change of perspective is on the cards today.
 Reflected in the wall works from the “Dark side of the moon” series, the pieces echo each other, intensifying their effect and playing off one another, highlighting their contrasts.
 New images emerge, new spaces enrich one another, providing commentary, flirting, reproducing and reinventing themselves.
 A space within a space, a piece within a piece.
 The colours change, the sculptures dance, and I want to move with them, creating images, a viewer within the image, within the space.
-(Text, Art Curator: Carola Conradt)
+(Text: Carola Conradt, Art Curator)

 47th exhibition: Lisa Biedlingmaier